 Monterey Peninsula Country Club (Dunes)

 Seth Raynor was supposed to have designed the club’s first course in 1926, but he died during construction and Robert Hunter and Alister MacKenzie finished the layout.
-Tom Fazio and Jackson/Kahn Design just completed a major restoration on the course, which will reopen May 1.
+Tom Fazio and Jackson/Kahn Design completed a major restoration on the course.
 The front nine winds through the Del Monte Forest, while the back is reminiscent of Cypress as it plays through giant dunes and native scrub.
 The 177-yard 14th (above) on the other side of 17-Mile Drive resembles the 16th at Cypress, too, with the tee shot having to carry the crashing surf and rocks.
-A new 24-foot tall Cypress tree makes the hole even more spectacular than before.
+An added 24-foot tall Cypress tree makes the hole even more spectacular than before.

 Monterey Peninsula Country Club (Shore)